 D. At the conclusion of each session, the parent (or adult client) is provided with home-practice activities or exercises to encourage a review of the skills learned in the session, and foster carry-over of the skills to environments outside of the therapy session (ex: at home or in the community).

 The differences occur based on the type of therapy that is needed:

-3) Speech & Language Therapy: These therapy sessions are primarily geared toward children.
+3) Speech & Language Therapy: These therapy sessions are primarily geared toward children & teens.
 Sessions may involve some exercises for the oral structures, but may not be as in-depth as in the previously described therapies.
 The primary goal of this type of therapy is to improve the child’s overall communication skills.
 This includes receptive language (what the child understands and their knowledge), as well as expressive language (how the child produces speech, their vocabulary, and how they communicate).
-For younger children, a large portion of the session will involve playing with toys, looking at pictures, and having conversations.
+For older children & teens, there will likely be goals addressing higher-level skills, such as reading (decoding), reading comprehension, listening comprehension, academic level vocabulary, and/or writing skills, etc. For younger children, a large portion of the session will involve playing with toys, looking at pictures, and having conversations.
 These play activities can help children improve their attention and focus for longer periods of time, while simultaneously learning new vocabulary and expanding their play skills.
 It also helps the child learn how to use their skills during natural interactions, so that they can express their needs and wants, and interact socially with peers and family members.

 For more information, and for help discovering which type of therapy might be best for your child (or yourself), please contact us at: email@example.com.